'Zorba the Greek' composer Theodorakis dies aged 96 - RFI

 Born into a family of Cretan origin on July 29, 1925 on the northern Aegean island of Chios, Theodorakis joined the resistance against the German and Italian occupation of Greece when he was 17, during World War II.

-After completing music studies in the Paris Conservatory, Theodorakis was elected to parliament as a leftwing deputy in 1964.
+After studying music at the Paris Conservatory, Theodorakis was elected to parliament as a leftwing deputy in 1964.

 That year he also scored the theme of "Zorba the Greek", to which actor Anthony Quinn danced the popular "sirtaki" that went on to be known as the "Zorba dance".